w4bo/AA2425-unibo-mldm/slides/04-datapreparation.md

 Categorical features can be *nominal* or *ordinal*.

-- *Nominal features* (e.g., colors) don’t have a defined ranking or inherent order.
+- *Nominal features* (e.g., colors) do not have a defined ranking or inherent order.
 - *Ordinal features* (e.g., size) have an inherent order or ranking

 *One hot encoding* and *ordinal encoding* are the most common methods to transform categorical variables into numerical features.